fdmysterious/mugcat/hugo/content/about/index.en.md

 - Conducted comprehensive testing and seamless integration of diverse drivers in the course of prototyping the product's industrial version.
 - Undertook proficient embedded systems development, focusing on stm32h7 microcontroller.
-- Demonstrated expertise in the design and rapid prototyping of PCBs, exclusively utiliszed for internal purposes during the R&D phase.
+- Demonstrated expertise in the design and rapid prototyping of PCBs, exclusively utilized for internal purposes during the R&D phase.

 # Diplomas